 As an example, Uber is a brand of the aggregator model.
 In Uber, multiple service providers (car taxi) are agreed to provide services under the brand name, Uber.

 The admin in marketplace model does not own anything and earns income by providing the platform to different sellers.
 They earn commissions by getting buyers to a commonplace (website).

 The multiple vendors in the marketplace business should be responsible for all product details, shipping process, etc.

-In the aggregator business model, service providers are not employees of the business and they can have full freedom to reject or accept the service order.
+In the aggregator business model, service providers are not employees of the business and they have full freedom to reject or accept the order for service.
 Swiggy is one such example that connects restaurants with the aggregator model.